ericgcc/commit_message_format/README.md

 >  [api|macos] Subject description

 ####Rules
-[^new]: The tag [new] is only used when you are doing a merge between the master and other feature-branch It is used to describe a feature.
+The tag [new] is only used when you are doing a merge between the master and other feature-branch It is used to describe a feature.

-[^upd]: The tag [update] must be used just when a package is updates.
+The tag [update] must be used just when a package is updates.

 ##REFERENCES